AdobeDocs/federated-audience-composition.en/help/admin/audit-trail.md

 ---
 audience: end-user
-title: Get started with Audit Trail
+title: Audit Trail
-description: Learn how to monitor your databases with the audit trail
+description: Learn how actions and events are logged and accessible in the audit trail
 badge: label="Limited availability" type="Informative"
 exl-id: 97142f54-53ce-4c2a-9d89-fdcb2a47b159
 ---
-# Get started with Audit Trail {#audit-trail}
+# Audit Trail {#audit-trail}

 >[!CONTEXTUALHELP]
 >id="dc_audit_trail"
 >title="Audit trail"
->abstract="The Audit trail capability provides a detailed and chronological record of all actions and events that have been made to your environment in real-time."
+>abstract="The Audit trail capability provides a detailed and chronological record of all actions and events that have been made to your Adobe Experience Platform Federated Audience Composition environment in real-time."

 The Audit trail capability provides a detailed and chronological record of all actions and events that have been made to your environment in real-time

-**[!UICONTROL Audit trail]** feature constantly records a detailed log of actions and events taking place within the Adobe Federated Composition instance in real-time.
+The **[!UICONTROL Audit trail]** feature constantly records a detailed log of actions and events taking place within the Adobe Federated Composition instance in real-time.
 It offers a convenient method to access a chronological record of data, addressing queries such as: the status of workflows, the latest individuals to modify them, or the activities performed by users within the instance.

 +++ Learn more on Audit Trail available entities